Danish leader quits in bid to form new Cabinet despite win

 On Tuesday, the Social Democrats won 28% of the vote, or 50 seats in the 179-member Danish Parliament.
 Exit polls and early results had suggested the center-left parties together would not gather the 90 seats needed for a majority.
 They were one seat short until the very end of the ballot count, when the decisive seat flipped.

 Before that, former Prime Minister Lars Løkke Rasmussen appeared set to become kingmaker.
-His newly formed Moderate party won 9% of the vote for 16 seats, according to a preliminary count of all ballots.
-Election turnout was 84,1%, according to official figures.
+His newly formed Moderate party won 9% of the vote for 16 seats, according to the full vote count, which was preliminary.
+Final results were expected later.

 Løkke Rasmussen, a two-time government leader who lost the 2019 election to Frederiksen and abandoned the center-right Liberal party following an internal power struggle, said he would support Frederiksen’s attempt to form a government, but not necessarily with her as prime minister.